SarahADev/News-API/README.md

 ## Run database

+Execute the script in the terminal with 'npm run setup-dbs'

-Run your PSQL file :
+Alternatively, run your PSQL file manually:

     psql -f db/setup.sql